flobee/public/shell/2FA/README.md

     # 'YourNewNameForTheUsage' as 'service' name:
     # eg. 2FA code for your you@mail.tld account: mkdir you@mail.tld
     mkdir YourNewNameForTheUsage

-    # Open your editor and past the code to be saved at:
+    # Open your editor and past the code to be saved at: `.../YourNewNameForTheUsage/.key`
-    # `./YourNewNameForTheUsage/.key` otherwise (if cli history is not tracked)
+    # otherwise (if cli history is not tracked):
     echo -n 'SHARED_SECRET' > YourNewNameForTheUsage/.key

     # encrypt the SHARED_SECRET
     ./2fa-EncryptSharedSecret.sh ~/path/to/2FA-service-dirs/YourNewNameForTheUsage

-    # After: Allow removing the .key file to not leave it there in plaintext.
+    # After: Allow removing the .key file **to not leave it there in plaintext**.

 done.